jainaman224/Algo_Ds_Notes/Counting_Sort/Counting_Sort.md

 [Counting Sort](https://en.wikipedia.org/wiki/Counting_sort) is one of those interesting Sorting methods that do not involve comparisons.
-When we talk about Sorting methods involving comparisons, we know one thing for sure that their time complexity is going to be
+When we talk about Comparision Based Sorting, we know one thing for sure that their time complexity is going to be O(n*logn) at least.

-O(nlogn) at least.
+> It should be used when the range of numbers is less than or comparable to size of list to be sorted.

-Hence, the magic of counting sort is its linear time complexity.
+Hence, the magic of counting sort is its linear time complexity O(n).

  Let us understand the algorithm with an example.